Box Car Blues

-Box Car Blues is the fifth title in the Looney Tunes series.
-It features Bosko and a pig traveling as hobos in a boxcar.
+Box Car Blues is a 1930 American animated comedy short film directed by Hugh Harman and Rudolf Ising.
+It is the fifth film in the Looney Tunes series featuring Bosko.
 It was released as early as October 18, 1930.
 (Note: Archived from an October 24 article, this is based on the fact that new cartoon shorts would premiere in theaters on Saturdays.)